F22

 Dry Fire / Low Water Content Protection

-Boiler displays F22, no heating or hot water, pressure gauge near zero
+Boiler displays F22, with no heating or hot water, and the pressure gauge is near zero.

 Advertisements